commercialhaskell/stack/doc/GUIDE.md

   favor of cabal-install)
 * [cabal-meta](https://hackage.haskell.org/package/cabal-meta) inspired a lot of
   the multi-package functionality of stack.
 If you're still using cabal-install, cabal-meta is relevant.
-For stack work, the feature set is fully subsumed by stack.
+For Stack work, the feature set is fully subsumed by Stack.
 * [cabal-src](https://hackage.haskell.org/package/cabal-src) is mostly
-  irrelevant in the presence of both stack and cabal sandboxes, both of which make it easier to add additional package sources easily.
+  irrelevant in the presence of both Stack and Cabal sandboxes, both of which make it easier to add additional package sources easily.
 The mega-sdist executable that ships with cabal-src is, however, still relevant.
-Its functionality may some day be folded into stack
+Its functionality may some day be folded into Stack
 * [stackage-cli](https://hackage.haskell.org/package/stackage-cli) was an
   initial attempt to make cabal-install work more easily with curated snapshots, but due to a slight impedance mismatch between cabal.config constraints and snapshots, it did not work as well as hoped.
-It is deprecated in favor of stack.
+It is deprecated in favor of Stack.

 ## Fun features

-This is just a quick collection of fun and useful feature stack supports.
+This is just a quick collection of fun and useful feature Stack supports.

 ### Templates

-We started off using the `new` command to create a project. stack provides multiple templates to start a new project from:
+We started off using the `new` command to create a project.
+Stack provides multiple templates to start a new project from:

 ```